godalming123/tinytile/readme.md

  - [ ] Cursor pressed move off surface fix
  - [X] Add configuration for pointers via libinput (allows mouse acceleration)
  - [ ] Make gtk popups spawn in the center of their parents
- - [ ] Disable CSD and make clients think they are tiling
+ - [X] Make clients think they are tiling so that they draw square borders
- - [ ] Make sure that the mouse always has the correct icon for what it is pointing over
+ - [ ] Make sure that the mouse always has the correct icon for what it is pointing over:
+    - When you open a window the cursor can be wrong
  - [ ] Implement drag icons
  - [ ] Implement the screen copy protocol
  - [X] Basic keybindings for: